 - Quinoa instead of rice.
 Quinoa is all the rage these days, and for good reason.
 It has a much higher nutrition profile than rice and can easily be substituted.
 It’s a good source of iron, fiber, protein, and other vitamins/minerals.
 You can cook it just as you do rice on your stovetop or rice maker.
 It takes some people a while to adjust to the texture, so when you cook it, try subbing 1/4 of your rice for quinoa, then bumping up that ratio over time until it’s just quinoa.
 Quinoa tastes great as a side dish, served with a sauce, as a salad or sprinkled on a salad, in a quinoa bowl, and even in cake.

 - Whole grain flours instead of rice flour and starch.
-There are a lot of rice-based gluten free flours that work incredibly well as a substitute for wheat flour, and we keep a few of them stocked in our pantry for when we want to make a batch of fluffy biscuits or buttery crescent rolls.
-That being said, finding ways to add in some whole grains when you can is always a good idea.
+There are a lot of rice-based gluten free flours that work incredibly well as a substitute for wheat flour, but finding ways to add in some whole grains when you can is always a good idea.
 My recipe for homemade flour mix has rice flour and starch, but also includes sorghum flour (nutrition comparable to whole wheat flour) and brown rice flour.
 It works great in sandwich bread or the crescent roll recipe I just mentioned.
 Another great option we recently discovered is an entirely whole grain, starch-free flour blend from Tree Street Grains.
 Vivian’s Live Again also sells a whole grain muffin mix that we love.

 5. Get Moving